 Cooling off in rivers, canals, ponds, quarries and lakes looks fun, but it can have deadly consequences.
-Every year emergency services are called to incidents where residents (particularly children and young people) get into difficulty when swimming in open water.
+Every year emergency services are called to incidents where people have got into difficulty when swimming in open water.

 We would encourage everyone to share information about the dangers of cooling off in open water and to take heed of all water safety notices which warn of the dangers.

-Also every June the Royal Life Saving Society UK have their Drowning Prevention Week.
-This campaign highlights that one person drowns every 20 hours in the UK and hundreds more suffer life changing injuries through near drowning.
+Every June the Royal Life Saving Society UK have their Drowning Prevention Week.
+This campaign highlights that one person drowns every 20 hours in the UK and hundreds more suffer life changing injuries through near drownings.

 Anglian Water has lots more advice about staying safe when visiting their water parks.
 These are operational sites and even the strongest swimmers can get into serious difficulties.